ni/monodrive-documentation/docs/scenario_editor/scenarios.md

 ## Tagging System

-The Simulator's tagging system is used to specify attributes for desired actors in a recording or to indicate to the scenario system that this otherwise generic actor is part of a scenario.
+The Simulator's tagging system is used to specify attributes for desired actors in a recording or to indicate to the scenario system that an otherwise generic actor is part of a scenario.
 The tags for each actor can be seen by clicking on the actor and scrolling down to the actor's "Actor" group and looking under the "Tags" array.

   <div class="img_container">
     <img class='xl_img' src="../imgs/vehicle_actor_tags.png"/>